kosamad/the-meadow-project/TESTING.md

 # Automated Testing

 The automated testing implemented in this project complements the manual tests, ensuring that the Python code fulfilled its objectives from the outset.
 The testing strategy was not aimed at achieving 100% coverage but at supporting and enhancing the manual testing process.
+To run tests I have used the Django Testing Framework.

-The tests for each app are organized into `test_models.py`, `test_views.py`, and `test_forms.py` within the respective applications.
+The tests for each app are organized into a tests folder.
 Note that tests were conducted using the local database, as Heroku does not support automatic testing of its databases.
 During testing, the Postgres database configuration in settings.py was commented out to facilitate running tests locally.

 To run the tests: